rhaerma/Seleksi-2018/Tugas1/README.md

 This program scrapes best-deal coupons from [MyFave](https://www.myfave.com), the Indonesian version of Groupon.
 The best-deals are picked from five big cities: Jakarta, Bandung, Medan, Bali, and Surabaya.

-### Spesifications
+## Spesification
-This program will fetch each coupon's detailed information and preprocess it into JSON object.
+The program will fetch each coupon's detailed information and preprocess it into JSON object.
 And the program will do the normalization job to the existing JSON file and build a normalized dataframe.

-### Prerequisites
+## Prerequisites
 1. Python 3.6
 2. BeautifulSoup4, to fetch the source code of the webpage.
 ```